-COTATI — While solar electricity installations at businesses are increasingly common in the North Coast, Stony Point Rock Quarry’s new photovoltaic array employs newer sun-following technology and set to be augmented shortly with a cutting-edge battery system designed to shave the peaks off electricity use at full operation — spikes that have led to crushing power bills in the past two years.
+COTATI — While solar electricity installations at businesses are increasingly common in the North Coast, Stony Point Rock Quarry's new photovoltaic array employs newer sun-following technology and is set to be augmented shortly with a cutting-edge battery system designed to shave the peaks off electricity use at full operation — spikes that have led to crushing power bills in the past two years.

 In January, 33 20-foot-square articulating arrays of solar modules were fully operational on 2 acres of the quarry, located off Stony Point Road.
 The system is rated to produce less than 300 kilowatts.
 The AllSun Trackers motorized arrays are designed to capture as much as 45 percent more energy than stationary arrays by staying pointed at the sun throughout the day, according to manufacturer AllSun Renewables of Vermont.

 "We sized the system to take care of the processing needs of this property," said Mark Soiland, president of Soland Co., which operates the quarry as well as Soils Plus in southern Sonoma County and Grab n' Grow near Santa Rosa.

 A much larger solar system — 1.165 megawatts from 3,444 panels — was installed in 2011 at Mark West Quarry, run by BoDean Company, owned by Bo and Dean Soiland.By maximizing the energy production per square foot of land, Stony Point Rock Quarry plans to triple or quadruple the size of the solar field on available land over time, potentially plugging the excess energy into the newly operating Sonoma Clean Power agency, Mark Soiland said.